-Pacific Conservation Biology is an international journal for the publication of articles relevant to conservation biology and wildlife management in the Pacific region. ´Pacific´ is taken broadly to include the western Pacific (East Asia, South Asia, Southeast Asia and Oceania) the north Pacific (including Russia), and the islands of the central Pacific across to countries on the North American and South American continents bordering on the eastern Pacific.
-High quality articles that have a practical or theoretical relevance will be considered.
+Pacific Conservation Biology is an international journal for the publication of papers relevant to conservation biology and wildlife management in the Pacific region. ´Pacific´ is taken broadly to include the western Pacific (East Asia, South Asia, Southeast Asia and Oceania) the north Pacific (including Russia), and the islands of the central Pacific across to countries on the North American and South American continents bordering on the eastern Pacific.
+High quality papers that have a practical or theoretical relevance will be considered.
 All contributions are peer reviewed.

 Specific areas of interest include:

 - The role of biodiversity protection and restoration in ecosystem integrity

 - Policy and education relevant to biodiversity conservation or wildlife management

 Pacific Conservation Biology is relevant to scientists at academic, research and non-governmental institutions.
 The journal provides practical applications of conservation research for resource managers and policy makers charged with protecting biological diversity and implementing conservation science.